 A: Under the U.S. Health Insurance Portability and Accountability Act of 1996, a HIPAA Business Associate Agreement (BAA) is a contract between a HIPAA covered entity and a HIPAA Business Associate (BA).
 The contract protects personal health information (PHI) in accordance with HIPAA guidelines.
 More on Zoom’s HIPAA compliance can be found here.
 The following features have been enacted for accounts residing within one of the HIPAA instances:

 - End-To-End Encryption is enabled for all meetings.

 - Encrypted Chat is enabled.
 Please note if chat has been disabled, please submit a request to have it enabled.

 Q: How do I know I’m in a HIPAA-compliant instance?

 A: The HIPAA-compliant instances, JHM and JHUSON, are denoted by the following URLs for all meetings hosted from these instances:

-You can see the URL in your Zoom profile on the web:
+You can see the URL in your Zoom profile on the web, under the Meeting tab: